 We have not received regulatory approvals to commercialize any of our product candidates, and we have not generated any revenue from the sales or license of our product candidates.
-We have incurred significant operating losses every year since inception.
-We expect to incur net losses and negative cash flow from operating activities for the foreseeable future in connection with the clinical development and the potential regulatory approval, infrastructure development and potential commercialization of our product candidates.
+We routinely evaluate the status of our drug development programs as well as potential strategic options.
+We have incurred significant operating losses since inception and expect to continue to incur net losses and negative cash flows from operating activities for the foreseeable future in connection with the clinical and regulatory activities associated with advancing our product candidates.
+As of December 31, 2022 and 2021, we had an accumulated deficit of \$366.8 million and \$334.7 million, respectively.
+For the years ended December 31, 2022 and 2021, we recorded net losses of \$32.1 million and \$49.9 million, respectively.

-Clinical and Regulatory Update
+Clinical and Regulatory Updates